 What are the chances I will lose my emails?
 While it is unlikely that there will be a disruption to the migration resulting in lost emails, a best-practice to ensure that no data is lost during the migration, is to have an accessible backup of all your emails as a fail safe prior to the migration.

-Krista Arthur, Chief Revenue Officer for Consilien, helps to create a culture of security awareness through
+Krista Hollingsworth, Chief Revenue Officer for Consilien, helps to create a culture of security awareness through an

 long-term strategic marketing, branding, and sales road maps.